02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • Actual costs: Depend on the LLM API you choose

-• DeepSeek API -- approximately $5-20/month (cheap, but data is sent to servers in China)
+• DeepSeek API — approximately $5-20/month (low cost, but data is sent to servers in China)

-• OpenClaw Cloud (Managed): Starting at $39/month (still in Early Access) -- no self-installation required, with a managed support team
+• OpenClaw Cloud (Managed): Starting at $39/month (still in Early Access) — no self-installation needed, managed by a team

 Cowork Pricing

-• Claude Pro: $20/month -- access to Cowork with limited daily usage
+• Claude Pro: $20/month — access to Cowork, but with daily usage limits

-OpenClaw + Local Model $0 100% free but requires a sufficiently powerful GPU
+OpenClaw + Local Model $0 100% free, but requires a powerful GPU

-OpenClaw + DeepSeek ~$5-20 Cheap, but data is sent to China
+OpenClaw + DeepSeek ~$5-20 Low cost, but data sent to China

 OpenClaw + Claude API ~$50-150 High quality, but expensive

-Summary: OpenClaw is far more flexible in terms of pricing because you can choose from multiple LLM providers or even use a Local Model for free.
-However, this comes at the cost of time for setup and maintenance.
-Cowork is ideal for those who want a "pay and use immediately" experience without dealing with infrastructure.
+Summary: OpenClaw offers much more pricing flexibility since you can choose from multiple LLM providers or even use a free Local Model — but at the cost of setup and maintenance time.
+Cowork is ideal for those who want to "pay and start using immediately" without dealing with infrastructure.

-Ease of installation and getting started is another key factor, especially for organizations without a dedicated IT team:
+Ease of installation and getting started is another critical factor, especially for organizations without a specialized IT team:

 Installing OpenClaw

-Difficulty level: Medium to Hard (suited for developers and IT admins)
+Difficulty level: Moderate to Hard (suited for developers and IT Admins)

-• Requires installing Node.js 22+ on your machine
+• Requires Node.js 22+ installed on the machine

-• Install via CLI: npm install -g openclaw@latest or a one-liner script
+• Install via CLI: npm install -g openclaw@latest or One-liner script

-• Requires editing a JSON config file to connect with the LLM Provider (~/.openclaw/openclaw.json)
+• Must configure a JSON file to connect with the LLM Provider (~/.openclaw/openclaw.json)

-• Requires setting up the API Key for the desired LLM
+• Must set up the API Key for your chosen LLM

-• Requires connecting a Chat Platform (e.g., Telegram Bot Token, WhatsApp Business API)
+• Must connect a Chat Platform (e.g., Telegram Bot Token, WhatsApp Business API)

-• Supports macOS and Linux natively; Windows is supported via WSL2
+• Natively supports macOS and Linux; Windows via WSL2

 Installing Cowork